Patrick Ryan (Irish priest): Extradition denial

 On 1 December 1988, the Attorney General, Sir Patrick Mayhew, asserted that the extradition paperwork sent to Ireland was in order and the government's claim to have Ryan extradited should be acceded to.
 However, Ryan said that he would rather die than face a British tribunal as he believed Irish people could never receive justice through the British legal system.

 On 3 December 1988, Thatcher met with Irish Taoiseach Charles Haughey at a European Council summit in Rhodes, where she expressed strong frustration over the Irish government's refusal to extradite Ryan.
 Thatcher described Ryan as "a very dangerous man", and accused him of facilitating large financial transfers from Libya to the Provisional IRA.
 Haughey defended Ireland's legal procedures, stating that a warrant could not be issued before Ryan entered the country, and he criticized the contentious tone of UK-Irish discussions.
 He described the case as involving a "mad priest careering around Europe" and proposed returning to the Criminal Law (Jurisdiction) Act as an alternative to extradition.

 The controversy was heightened by the publication of a letter in The Guardian of 7 December 1988 from a British diplomat accusing Thatcher of "double standards on terrorism" for insisting on Ryan's extradition while failing to pursue the extradition of the Coventry Four from South Africa four years earlier.

 The following week, amid exchanges in the House of Commons, Opposition leader Neil Kinnock, said that Thatcher "blew" the possibility of Ryan's extradition by her "performance."
 On 13 December 1988, the Irish Taoiseach, Charles Haughey, announced in Dáil Éireann that the serious charges levelled against Ryan should be investigated by a court in Ireland and, because of prejudicial remarks made in the House of Commons, Ryan could not expect to receive a fair trial in Britain.

 In October 1989, the Director of Public Prosecutions in Ireland announced that he had decided not to initiate proceedings against Patrick Ryan.

 1989 European election

 Ryan was the first (former) priest to contest an election in the Republic of Ireland, when he contested the 1989 European Parliament election as an independent with Sinn Féin support.
 In the five-seat Munster constituency, he came eighth in the first-preference vote with 6.3%.

 Criminal trial

-In 1993, Ryan was tried in the Special Criminal Court, on charges of receiving stolen goods, and found not guilty.
+In 1993, Ryan was tried in the Special Criminal Court, on charges of receiving stolen goods; he was found not guilty.